 On May 1, 2020, Petrolia Energy Corporation acquired a 50% working interest in approximately 28,000 acres located in the Utikuma Lake area in Alberta, Canada.
-The property is an oil-weighted asset historically producing a total of approximately 500 bpd of light oil.

 The working interest was acquired from Blue Sky Resources Ltd. in an affiliated party transaction as Zel C. Khan, the Company's former Chief Executive Officer, is related to the ownership of Blue Sky.
 Blue Sky acquired a 100% working interest in the Canadian Property from Vermilion Energy Inc. via Vermilion's subsidiary Vermilion Resources.
 The effective date of the acquisition was May 1, 2020.
 The total purchase price of the property was \$2,000,000 (CAD), with \$1,000,000 of that total due initially.
 The additional \$1,000,000 was contingent on the future price of WTI crude.
 At the time WTI price exceeded \$50/bbl, the Company would pay an additional \$750,000 CAD.
-In addition, at the time WTI price exceeded \$57/bbl the Company would pay an additional \$250,000 CAD (for a cumulative contingent total of \$1,000,000 CAD).
-The price of WTI crude exceeded \$50/bbl on January 6, 2021 and exceeded \$57/bbl on February 8, 2021.
-The additional payments due were netted with the accounts receivable balance from previous Joint Interest Billing statements from BSR.
+In addition, at the time WTI price exceeded \$50/bbl on January 6, 2021 and exceeded \$57/bbl on February 8, 2021.
+The additional payments due were netted with the accounts receivable balance from previous Joint Interest Billing statements from Blue Sky Resources (BSR).
 The total USD value of the addition was \$787,250, using prevailing exchange rates on the respective dates.
-Included in the terms of the agreement, the Company also funded their portion of the Alberta Energy Regulator ("AER") bond fund requirement \$763,754 CAD (\$576,852 USD), necessary for the wells to continue in production after the acquisition.
+Included in the terms of the agreement, the Company also funded their portion of the Alberta Energy Regulator ("AER") bond fund requirement of \$763,754 CAD (\$576,852 USD), necessary for the wells to continue in production after the acquisition.
 Additional funds in the amount of \$490,624 CAD (\$370,562 USD) remain in the other current asset balance for future payments to BSR, related to the acquisition.